lamhq/tech-notes/rasa/3-best-practices/1-cdd.md

 ### Review

-- Look at conversations where an “out_of_scope” intent or fallback behavior occurred.
+- Look at conversations where an `out_of_scope` intent or fallback behavior occurred.
 These could indicate a potential new skill, or just a misclassified user utterance.
 - Look for user frustration, such as requests for transfer to a human.